ayydany/ayydany.github.io/source/_posts/subnautica.md

 We'll I've just finished Subnautica.

 I decided to play it after I've noticed I had the PS5 version for *free* on my PSN account (lol).
-At the time I has a PS Now sub, so I had the PS4 version of Subnautica, and well it turns out since I **owned** the PS4 version, I could get the PS5 upgrade for free.
+At the time I had a PS Now sub, so I had the PS4 version of Subnautica, and well it turns out since I **owned** the PS4 version, I could get the PS5 upgrade for free.
 I'm no longer subbed to PS Now for a long time now and I still have the PS5 version of Subnautica so that's cool.
 Thanks Sony!

 I've always had this thing with deep sea and what lurks beneath, so since the first time I had heard of this game, I was interest in playing it, even more when I knew it had this survival kind of gameplay.
 Was literally right up my alley.
 Even so it took me quite a long time to finally get around to it (about 4 years), and honestly I can't quite put the finger on it, guess I was just busy with other stuff.
 But damn, am I happy I finally got around to it.